-Figure 2.
-The Smoke Management Plan Modeling Tool is available on the website www.ksfire.org and can be used to see the forecasted plume direction.
-Surface winds, those at ground level, that are too light (less than 5 mph) will not move the smoke away from the ignition source causing an extreme smoke buildup with high ozone precursor and PM concentrations.
-Winds that are too strong (greater than 15 mph) will cause dangerous burning conditions.
-Mixing Height/Dispersion Mixing Height is a term used to describe the potential for vertical mixing.
+Mixing height is a term used to describe the potential for vertical mixing.
 It defines the height above the surface through which relatively vigorous mixing will take place in the vertical due to convection.
-The land manager can obtain the mixing height for the day of a prescribed fire by accessing the Fire and Smoke Planning Resource website or by contacting the National Weather Service.
+The land manager can obtain the forecasted mixing height for the day by accessing their closest National Weather Service website.
+Once on the website the land manager should click on the forecast map where the burn will occur, then scroll down and click on the hourly forecast document.
 Dispersion is the removal by whatever means of pollutants from the atmosphere over a given area; or the distribution of a given quantity of pollutant throughout a volume of atmosphere.
 Atmospheric conditions that limit the buildup of smoke are important for air quality.
 Dispersion occurs more readily under unstable atmospheric conditions.
-For best smoke dispersion, the land manager should ensure mixing heights during the burn are adequate to allow the smoke to rise away from the ground to disperse.
-Ideal mixing heights for burning generally occur during the day after the sun has adequately heated the ground, hence the ideal burning hours being between two hours after sunrise to sunset.
-As the sun goes down, the mixing height will decrease which traps smoke in a thinner layer of the atmosphere
+For best smoke dispersion, the land manager should ensure mixing heights are adequate to allow the smoke to rise away from the ground to disperse.
+Ideal mixing heights for burning generally occur after the sun has adequately heated the ground, hence the ideal burning hours being between two hours after sunrise to sunset.
+As the sun sets, the mixing height decreases, which traps smoke in a thinner layer of the atmosphere, increasing smoke concentrations (Figures 3-4).
+It is advised that burning should occur when mixing heights are 1,800 feet or higher.

 Figure 3.
-POOR VENTILATION - Winds are light and variable.
+Indicators or poor ventilation - Winds are light and/or variable.
 Sounds carry a long way and it may be an overcast or foggy day.
 Stirred dust tends to hang around and linger.
 Smoke from fires tends to linger near the source or form a shallow trail that extends downwind.